Skip to article frontmatterSkip to article content

 How else might we group authors?

-• The degree ranking simply tells use who the most well-connected authors are.
+The degree ranking simply tells use who are the most well-connected authors are.
 They are the individuals who directly co-authored a paper with someone else at any point during the period over which the arXiv dataset was collected.

-• We will draw a loose analogy with the Ornstein-Uhlenbeck process.
+Recall that we can think of the degree distribution as the long-time limit of a random walker that “hops” among the neighboring nodes in a graph.
+What if we add stochasticity?
+What if we allow the random walker to sometimes jump to any new node, not connected to the current node?
+This will cause the walker to explore the graph more broadly, and discover authors who are less connected to the dominant central cluster.
+We will draw a loose analogy with the Ornstein-Uhlenbeck process.
 The spring constant pulls a random walker back to the origin, but the random noise allows the walker to explore the space more broadly.
 Likewise, the degree distribution pulls the random walker to the most connected nodes, but random jumps allow the walker to explore the graph more broadly.

 Implementing the PageRank algorithm